History of radio disc jockeys: Women disc jockeys

 Maxanne Sartori was the first female progressive rock DJ on KOL-FM in Seattle and was subsequently hired in 1970 as an afternoon DJ for WBCN-FM in Boston.
 Sartori has been credited with influencing the success of artists such as Aerosmith and The Cars.

 In 1973, Yvonne Daniels was the first female DJ hired by WLS (AM) in Chicago.
 99X FM, RKO radio group in New York hired Paulie Riccio in 1974.
 WABC (AM) in New York hired DJ Liz Kiley in 1979.

 Radio disc jockey Donna Halper is credited with discovering the rock band Rush while working as a radio DJ at WMMS in Cleveland in 1974.
 After Halper played a track called “Working Man” on the air, listeners began requesting more Rush songs, prompting other radio stations to add Rush songs to their playlists.
 Acknowledging her role in their success, the band dedicated its first two albums to her.
 Halper appeared in the documentary, Rush: Beyond the Lighted Stage, and spoke at Rush's Hollywood Walk of Fame ceremony.

-DJ Karen Begin (aka Darien O'Toole) is credited with being the first female shock jock.
+DJ Karen Begin (aka Darian O'Toole) is credited with being the first female shock jock.
 She promoted herself as the "Morning Beyotch" and "The Antidote to Howard Stern" on her show on San Francisco radio stations KSAN and KFRC-FM in the late 1990s.

 "Less than a handful" of women were employed as radio DJs in Britain before the 1970s.
 DJ Annie Nightingale hosted a progressive rock show on BBC Radio 1 in 1969.
 In 1998, Zoe Ball began hosting the BBC's key breakfast show slot, followed by Sarah Cox in 2000.